Dan12/MIDI_JS/keyboard/README.md

 -  this.editor.recordKeyDown(keyCode)
 -  this.editor.recordKeyUp(keyCode)

+### Miscelaneous FUnctions
+-  this.editor.setBPM(BPM), maunally set the editor's bpm from the keyboard for the song

 ### Performance Test
 - nearly constant time to play back no matter the amount of notes
+- Slight stutteryness at some intervals, this can be improved